xlink-network/xlink-docs/developers/contracts/meta-peg-in-endpoint.md

 #### `set-btc-peg-out-fee`
 ###### _(only present in meta-peg-in-v2-06-swap)_
-This feature sets the percentage fee applied to BTC peg-out operations.
+A public function, governed through the `is-dao-or-extension`, that sets the percentage fee applied to BTC peg-out operations.

 ##### Parameters
 ```lisp